FRC Investors Have Opportunity to Lead First Republic Bank Securities Fraud Lawsuit

+Shareholders with losses of $250,000 or more are encouraged to contact the firm.

-BENSALEM, Pa., May 16, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against First Republic Bank ("First Republic" or the "Company") (NYSE: FRC).
+LOS ANGELES, May 18, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against First Republic Bank ("First Republic" or the "Company") (NYSE: FRC).

 Class Period: January 14, 2021 – March 14, 2023